JaswalLab/NumSimEX_Public/README.md

 # NumSimEX_Public

-This repository contains the code and materials to reproduce the results from (CITE PAPER).
+This repository contains the code and materials to reproduce the results from NumSimEX: A Method Using EXX Hydrogen Exchange Mass Spectrometry to Map the Energetics of Protein Folding Landscapes.

 The included files and folders are: